-In 2006 there was approximately a total population of 98,210 in the GPRC catchment area.
-Just less than 9% of the population were aged 65 and over.
+Less than 2% of the total population is aged 65 and over, however this percentage will increase over the next 20 years.
 There are no statistics available on the number of people under the age of 65 in the region requiring continuing care.